 A five-thousand-year-old set of Egyptian fayence beads; a pair of nineteenth-century velvet and leather shoes, threaded with gold and part of a Viennese theatre costume; a Qing dynasty porcelain goblin designed to sit on the stairs, and five dead birds—red-necked tanagers from Brazil.

-Spitzmaus Mummy in a Coffin and other Treasures is, fittingly, on show in the Kunstkabinett of this ornate, magnificent museum.
-With its eclectic mix of art, animals, artifacts and instruments, the exhibition recalls the curiosity cabinets in royal palaces and aristocratic homes that preceded modern museums.
+Spitzmaus Mummy in a Coffin and other Treasures was, fittingly, on show in the Kunstkabinett of this ornate, magnificent museum in 2018.
+With its eclectic mix of art, animals, artifacts and instruments, the exhibition recalled the cabinets of curiosity in royal palaces and aristocratic homes that preceded modern museums.
 Like Anderson’s movies, it is quirky, carnivalesque and darkly humorous with a cast of colorful characters.
-But unlike the films, it lacks a discernable storyline.
+But unlike the films, it lacked a discernable storyline.